ssplatt/salt101/README.md

     - Lists will overwrite

 ### YAML Excercises
-In this exercise, we will produce three YAML files.
+In the next few exercises, we will produce three YAML files.
 The states top file, the pillar top file, and a basic pillar file.
 This will get us ready to start applying state to a machine.

 #### Create the pillar top file